What to Expect During Your Liver Transplant Evaluation

 - A chest X-ray to check your lung health

 - An MRI or CT scan of your abdomen

 - An abdominal ultrasound to check the blood vessels going to and from the liver and look for any obstructions or tumors

 - An endoscopy to check for bleeding in the gastrointestinal tract

-- A colonoscopy to check for pre-cancerous polyps
+- A colonoscopy, based on your age and family medical history, to check for pre-cancerous polyps

 - For women, a gynecologic exam and Pap smear.
 Women age 40 and older will need a mammogram